 Since only the Psychology course has no assigned room, it would be the only record to appear on output:

 Once you’ve got these basic join types down pat, you can explore formulaic joins, such as those containing conditional statements, ranges, and calculations!
-SQL is such a versatile language that joining options are virtually endless.
+SQL is such a versatile language that joining conditions are virtually endless.
 Understanding these four primary concepts will help inform your use of business intelligence solutions and other analytics tools.

 Originally published on Springboard.